queengooborg/DecompilerMC/README.md

 Decompile Minecraft source code

 positional arguments:
-  mcversion             The version you want to decompile (alid version starting from 19w36a (snapshot) and 1.14.4 (releases)) Use 'snap' for
+  mcversion             The version you want to decompile (any version starting from 19w36a (snapshot) and 1.14.4 (releases)) Use 'snap' for
                         latest snapshot or 'latest' for latest version

 options: